thonsinger-rseg/enverus-developer-api/README.md

 [comment]: <> ([![PyPI version]&#40;https://badge.fury.io/py/directaccess.svg&#41;]&#40;https://badge.fury.io/py/directaccess&#41; )

-A thin wrapper around Enverus's Developer API.
+A thin wrapper around Enverus' Developer API.
 Handles authentication and token management, pagination and network-related error handling/retries.

 This module is built and tested on Python 3.6 but should work on Python 2.7 and up.